Adam4lexander/Spoke/Docs/Core/04_Effect.md

 Effects come in two distinct pieces.

-First there is the the `Effect` class:
+First there is the `Effect` class:

 ```cs
 new Effect(/*...*/);